 California Law Against Infecting Others

-While there is a law against spreading disease in California, not everyone who has a contagious disease is breaking the law when they leave the house.
+While it is sometimes illegal to get another person sick in California, not everyone who has a contagious disease is breaking the law when they leave the house.
 First of all, while the law doesn’t specify what diseases are or aren’t covered, you won’t be charged for exposing people to a cold.
 If you have something more serious though -whether potentially deadly like whooping cough or coronavirus or incurable like herpes or HIV, you could be charged.
-Additionally, while the law doesn’t specify situations in which it would be legal to expose someone, if the exposure occurs at a hospital or pharmacy when you are trying to seek treatment for your condition, most defense it would be unlikely that the prosecution would move forward with the case.

-It is worth knowing that you do not need to actually infect someone else, just knowingly putting someone at risk of catching your disease is a crime.
+While there is no question that it is illegal to purposely infect someone with a disease, that’s not the only time it is against the law to get someone ill.
+In fact, you do not need to actually infect someone else, but just knowingly putting someone at risk of catching your disease is a crime.
 So if you have an STD and have sex with a partner without protection and without telling him or her about your condition, you can still be charged with this crime even if he or she never catches the disease.

 Penalties for Knowingly Exposing Someone to a Disease